 The OEB requires a utility to keep this measure within the range of its historical performance; however, outside factors can greatly impact this measure.
-The measure for 2021 is 0.10 times per customer.
-RSL adjusted its maintenance and repair plan in response to the pandemic, therefore scheduled outages were reduced.
-There were no major outage events in last year.
-Our 5-year average is 0.39.
-RSL expects that this measure for 2021 will be in our historical range.
+The measure for 2022 is 0.14 times per customer.
+There were no major outage events in last year, however there were significant outage events in last year due to extensive storms.
+Our 5-year average is 0.26.
+RSL expects that this measure for 2023 will be in our historical range.